buhtz/Unison-Walker/README.md

+# This repo is no out-dated and migrated to GitLab.
+Please use the [repository on GitLab](https://gitlab.com/buhtz/Unison-Walker).

 # Unison-Walker
 A helper script for the file syncronization software [Unison](https://www.cis.upenn.edu/~bcpierce/unison).
 It take care of unneeded backup-files created but never deleted by Unison.
 # Details